dutu/b-tails/guide/install/partitions_create.md

 ## Create Partitions

-* Make sure Tails OS installation has been completed.

 * Boot to Tails from the USB stick.
 After one or to minutes **Welcome to Tails!** screen appears.